 Through the Safe Release Support Program, Mosaic helps in the unification process by serving an unaccompanied minor’s sponsor.
 The Safe Release Support Program is a network of agencies around the nation who coordinate with Lutheran Immigration and Refugee Service (LIRS) to serve unaccompanied migrant children (“minors”).

 This program helps reunite immigrant children with their families in the United States.
 These children often face violence and trauma in their home country or on their journey to America.
 The Safe Release Program ensures they are protected, cared for, and given access to the services they need.

 Mosaic’s Safe Release Support Site provides services to the minor’s sponsor by:

 - Conducting fingerprint background checks.
 The purpose of the background check is to ensure minors are reunited into a safe and secure home that does not pose risk to their well-being.

-- Assistance with the Family Reunification Packet (FRP)
+- Assisting with the Family Reunification Packet (FRP) and related documentation.

 Eligibility Requirements: The sponsor must have contact with the minor’s case manager.
 The case manager must request a fingerprint background check for the potential sponsor.
 All case managers are assigned through LIRS partners.